RocketChat/Apps.Dialogflow/README.md

         - Eg. Suppose the bot is not able to answer visitor's consecutive 3 answers, and this setting threshold is `3`.
 In such case, the app will trigger an handover to an online agent on its own.
         - To Deactivate this feature, simply set the value to `0`.
     6. Target Department for Handover (optional)
-        - Enter the department name where you want the visitor to be transfered upon handover.
+        - Enter the department name where you want the visitor to be transferred upon handover.
     7. Handover Message (optional)
         - The Bot will send this message to Visitor upon handover
     8. Service Unavailable Message (optional)